AndreasTraut/Algorithms-Data-Structures-and-Coding/README.md

 During my career I implemented a lot of Excel/VBA solutions: one was a Excel/VBA project management tool, which organized and structured a complex project flow of a team of 7 people.
 My Excel/VBA solution is used on a daily basis and is running for already 2 years now.

 I won't be able to mention all the other Excel/VBA which I built or worked on and I also won't be able to share my Excel/VBA tools here, which I implemented at different companies due to copy-right restrictions.
 But I will provide an example of an Excel/VBA solution, which solves the following order tracking problem: assume, that you are responsible for different clients, which order different items from you.
 Each time they do, you would have to send requests to your suppliers (see "1" in the screenshot below) .
-After having received the items from your supplier you will do an internal quality check (see "2" in the screenshot below) and then send the items to your client (see "3" in the screnshot below).
+After having received the items from your supplier you will do an internal quality check (see "2" in the screenshot below) and then send the items to your client (see "3" in the screenshot below).
 You and your team colleagues may want to track all the different items and also the cases, when something went wrong (item not yet received, item did not pass the quality check,...).

 The first step is to define the three steps ("1.
 Basket Items", "2.
 Quality Check", "3.
 Delivery") and assure in the tab "configuration" that the predefined dropdown cells and color codes, are always **clear**.
 Like this your will get **consistency in your processes and data**.
 Changing the color codes or status description here will automatically update the whole Excel/VBA solution and therefore you will always have consistency.